On the Security of Password-Authenticated Quantum Key Exchange: Definition of Security

 \subsection{Description of the Simulation-based Model}

-Our definition is based on the \emph{real-world/ideal-world} simulation paradigm which has been used extensively in both the classical setting \cite{JC:Canetti00} and quantum setting \cite{TCC:FehSch09,C:DFLSS09}.
-In particular, we follow the framework put forward in \cite{TCC:FehSch09}.
-This framework models \emph{classical} functionalities which have classical inputs and outputs, and provides a \emph{composition theorem}.
-However, the composability of protocols proven to be secure in this model admit only \emph{sequential} composition: it requires that at any point, only \emph{one} protocol invocation be in progress.
-This is weaker than the notion of \emph{universal composability}, where many instances and subroutines may be executed concurrently.
-A main feature of our model is that it is formally sound, simple and expressive, benefits from a simpler security definition tailored to various assumptions on the adversary's computational power.
-In addition, it still enjoys the sequential composition theorem because of the equivalence with \cite{TCC:FehSch09}'s model.
+Our definition follows the framework based on the \emph{real-world/ideal-world} simulation paradigm put forward in \cite{TCC:FehSch09} and enjoys sequential composition.
+The main features of our model are that it is formally sound, simple and expressive, benefits from a simpler security definition tailored to various assumptions on the adversary's computational power.

-Since we are interested in two-party quantum computations, we will formalize the real and ideal model executing the task with two parties and a \emph{static} adversary who can control an arbitrary but fixed corrupted party.
+Since we are interested in two-party quantum computations, we formalize the real and ideal model executing the task with two parties and a \emph{static} adversary who can control an arbitrary but fixed corrupted party.
 We only consider either the setting where one of the parties is corrupted, or the setting where none of the parties is corrupted, in which case the adversary seeing the transcript between the parties should learn nothing.